shamblett/cmis/README.md

-# CMIS - A browser based CMIS client written in Dart
+# CMIS - A browser and server side CMIS client written in Dart

 This package allows browsing of and data manipluation in CMIS V1.1 specification browser binding compliant CMIS servers such as the one hosted at [Alfresco](http://cmis.alfresco.com/cmisbrowser).